thebigtoona/go-nix-flake-dev-template/README.md

 - `nix build` - build the package
 - `nix run` - build and run the package
 - `nix develop` - enter go dev env

+### License:

+This work is marked with CC0 1.0 Universal